My Illustration Process

 Stage 6: feedback

-I like to get project feedback from you to make sure everything went well and I can use your feedback to improve my process.
+I like to get feedback from you to make sure everything went well and I can use your feedback to improve my process.